 - Glassine holds creases very well, especially if you’re making large grids of folds.

-- Glassine paper only comes in a few basic colours, nothing fancy.
+- Glassine paper only comes in a few basic colors, nothing fancy.

-- It’s quite difficult to reverse folds if you make a mistake.
+- It’s quite challenging to reverse folds if you make a mistake.

 The number one use for glassine paper is to fold tessellations or anything else you want light to shine through.
-Since it’s so thin and easy to fold though you can also use it for pretty much anything else you want, even complex models.
+Since it’s so thin and easy to fold, you can use it for pretty much anything else you want, even complex models.
 You’ll probably want to use different paper to fold things like animals though, especially if you want to display them.

 Specialty Origami Paper